seanpmaxwell/code-divider/README.md

 Your markers are replaced in place with formatted headers.
 That’s it!

 You can target a file or a folder.
-Folders are searched recursively, using the configured file filters.
+Folders are searched recursively.

-Want to look before you leap?
-Add `--dry-run` to list the files that would change without touching them:

 ```bash
 npx code-divider --path ./src --dry-run